This section is for approved project partners. Here you will find information related to your project implementation:

 * Exceptionally, the reporting period in phase 2 can be set to six-monthly basis.
 The joint secretariat will communicate this to the projects in due time.

-We have several videos that focus on reporting.
-Click on the menu in the left-hand corner and choose the one to watch.
+We have two playlists of videos that focus on reporting.
+The first playlist covers the joint progress report, the second one includes tutorial videos regarding the partner report.
+Click on the menu in the left-hand corner and choose the video to watch.

 The implementation of your communication strategy should start as soon as the programme's monitoring committee approves your project.
 There are three aspects of your communication we set up for you: